alejoceballos/dumb-keyboard/README.md

 ![Changing Key Style in the Browser](README.files/changing-key-style-on-browser.png "Changing Key Style in the Browser")

 Not the best CSS, I know, but I'm just trying to see how it would look like in real time.
-We can refactor it later.
+I can refactor it later.

 Updating our keyboard using styled components would like just like that:
 ```javascript 1.8